Are Business Loan Repayments Tax Deductible in Australia? (2026 Guide)

 In Summary

 Are business loan payments tax-deductible in Australia?
 The answer is in how your payments are broken down.
 You can’t deduct the principal, but you can usually deduct the interest and some of the fees that come with the loan.
-You can lower your taxes and better manage your business finances by knowing the rules and keeping accurate records.
+You can lower your tax and better manage your business finances by knowing the rules and keeping accurate records.

 Disclaimer: While care has been taken in the creation of this article you should not rely on the information in this article for any reason.
 The information in this article is subject to change and does not take into account your personal circumstances and it is not a recommendation or advice of any kind.
 You should always consult a professional for tax, financial planning and superannuation before making any decisions.